IBM/node-log4js-qradar-syslog-appender/README.md

 specifying which loggers' log messages to send via the comma separated list env var `log4js_syslog_appender_whitelist`

 ## Issues
-- No re-connection attempts on connection error, close or ending.
 - No tests.
 - Message headers may be missing (some form of the formattedMessage function may do this later on).